-In photography, the golden hour is the time of the day right after the sunrise and right before sunset, when the sun is low on the horizon, producing orange and soft light that is perfect for photography.
+In photography, the golden hour is the time of the day right after sunrise and right before sunset.
+Then, the Sun is low on the horizon, producing orange and soft light that is perfect for photography.

-Although it’s called “hour”, the golden hour doesn’t last exactly one hour, although it’s a good idea that you arrive at your location before it starts and leave when it’s over.
+Although it’s called “hour”, the golden hour doesn’t last precisely one hour.
+Generally, it’s a good idea that you arrive at your location before it starts and leaves when it’s over.

 But when is that?

-The time of golden hour changes throughout the year and unless you live directly on the equator, it depends on the season and your latitude.
+The exact time of the golden hour changes through the year.
+Unless you live directly on the equator, it depends on the season and your latitude.

 What’s more, all the famous destinations are the most visited during the day.
-By photographing them at less popular times, you won’t only capture them in light that is unknown to people, but you will also avoid crowds.
+If you photograph them at golden hour, you won’t only capture them in light that is unknown to people but also avoid crowds.

 Golden hour calculators